 I advise senior leaders navigating what the org chart cannot hold - and organizations building the human infrastructure that transformation actually requires.
+I help leaders Make Awareness Their Edge.

 Hard problems.
 High stakes.
 Fast, meaningful change.